-If all above solutions fail to fix the problem, Google Chrome still crashes, freezes or not responding Reset Chrome browser to its default settings, work like a charm.
+If all the above solutions fail to fix the problem, Google Chrome still crashes, freezes or not responding Reset Chrome browser to its default settings, works like a charm.
 To do this

 - Click the Chrome menu on the browser toolbar.